rexrainbow/phaser3-rex-notes/docs/docs/ui-sizer.md

     - `'left-to-right'`, `'horizontal'`,`'h'`, `'x'`, or `0` : Arrange game objects from left ot right.
     - `'top-to-bottom'`, `'vertical'`,`'v'`, `'y'`, or `1` : Arrange game objects from top to bottom.
 - `x`, `y` : Position of sizer.
 Only available for top-sizer, children-sizers will be changed by parent.
-- `width` : Minimum width. i.e. Width of this sizer will bigger then this value.
+- `width` : Minimum width. i.e. Width of this sizer will larger then this value.
-- `height` : Minimum height. i.e. Hieght of this sizer will bigger then this value.
+- `height` : Minimum height. i.e. Hieght of this sizer will larger then this value.

 ### Custom class

 - Define class
     ```javascript
     class MySizer extends RexPlugins.UI.Sizer {
-        constructor(scene, x, y, minWidth, minHeight, config) {
+        constructor(scene, x, y, minWidth, minHeight, orientation) {
-            super(scene, x, y, minWidth, minHeight, config);
+            super(scene, x, y, minWidth, minHeight, orientation);
             // ...
         }
         // ...